If my ex wants to be friends with me, what does that mean?

 Now you are thinking…

-There are in fact quite a few reasons why a guy will still try and be friends with you and what they say and do to achieve this.
+There are quite a few reasons why a guy will still try and be friends with you and what they say and do to achieve this.

 What Will I Learn?